 Being second to market is the best strategy if you're a smaller firm with fewer resources.
 Costs and risks are lower, and you need to focus more on differentiation than innovation to tap into a growing market.

-You should aim for a product mix that fits your overall marketing strategy.
-If you sell products which customers purchase infrequently (such as printers) you should think about diversifying into related products or services that are purchased more often (such as consumables or service contracts).
-Developing products that share the same underlying platform can also be a cost-effective way of using your existing product expertise.
+Finally, you should aim for a product mix that fits your overall marketing strategy and helps you maximise sales to your existing customer base.
+For example, if you sell products which customers purchase infrequently (such as IT equipment), you could think about diversifying into related products or services that will bring them back more often (such as consumables, IT support or service contracts).